rohit-xo21/Ecommerce-Follow-Along/README.md

 ## Milestone 2: Project Setup and Login Page

 ### Achievements:
-- Created the basic project skeleton.
+1. Created the basic project skeleton.
-- Created the Login Page:
+2. Created the Login Page:
    - User is able to input his credentials: username/email and password.
-  - Basic UI styling was applied to keep the design clean and user-friendly.
+   - Basic UI styling was applied using tailwind css.
-  - Added validation so that required fields are filled in.
-- Test login functionality to make sure it works correctly.
+3. Test login functionality to make sure it works correctly.

+---

+## Milestone 3: Project Setup for Backend

+In this milestone, the backend for the e-commerce application was established with the following:

+1. Organized Folder Structure:
+   Added folders for controllers, models, routes, utils, and middlewares to improve maintainability.

+2. Server and Database Setup:
+   - Built a Node.js and Express server to handle API requests.
+   - Connected to MongoDB using Mongoose for efficient data storage.

+3. Error Handling:
+   Added basic error handling.
+---

+## Milestone 4: User Model, Controller, and File Uploads

+### Features Implemented
+1. Created a User Model to structure user data.
+2. Set up a User Controller to handle user-related operations.
+3. Configured Multer for file uploads (e.g., profile pictures).
+4. Added routes for creating and fetching users.

 ---